-- Fire hazard Means any situation, process, material or condition which may cause a fire or explosion or provide a ready fuel supply to increase the spread or intensity of the fire and which poses a threat to life or property. - Green Belt (s) A land use designation for areas set aside as undeveloped natural areas surrounding or within urban areas. - Hazard Means any physical situation with the potential to cause a fire hazard or the accumulation of excess waste material - Herbicide Means a chemical substance (weed killer) that is registered under relevant legislation to control or destroy specific plants in accordance with the directions for the use of such a weed killer. - IndigenousMeans a species that occur, or has historically occurred, naturally in a free state in nature occurring naturally in an area, but excludes a species that has been introduced into South Africa as a result of human activity (as per the NEM:BA) - Invasive AlienVegetation that is declared invasive in terms of NEM:BA and CARA, thatVegetationlandowners are legally required to remove from their property and which are deemed to be a verified fire hazard in terms of this policy. - Land For the purposes of this policy, means all undeveloped land, whether owned privately or by the state, province or municipality. - Land clearing All actions required to ensure that fire hazard conditions are minimized on all land; that rubble, dead and dry vegetation and waste material are removed - Land owner Any person (including a company, close corporation or trust) in whose name the land is registered, or if such land has been purchased but not yet registered, such a purchaser.
+- Fire hazard Means any situation, process, material or condition which may cause a fire or explosion or provide a ready fuel supply to increase the spread or intensity of the fire and which poses a threat to life or property. - Green Belt (s) A land use designation for areas set aside as undeveloped natural areas surrounding or within urban areas.

+Hazard Means any physical situation with the potential to cause a fire hazard or the accumulation of excess waste material

+- Herbicide Means a chemical substance (weed killer) that is registered under relevant legislation to control or destroy specific plants in accordance with the directions for the use of such a weed killer. - IndigenousMeans a species that occur, or has historically occurred, naturally in a freeVegetationstate in nature within the borders of South Africa, but excludes a speciesthat has been introduced into South Africa as a result of human activity (as per the NEM:BA)

+- Invasive Alien Vegetation that is declared invasive in terms of NEM:BA, that landownersVegetation are legally required to remove from their property and which are deemed to be a verified fire hazard in terms of this policy. - LandFor the purposes of this policy, means all undeveloped land, whether owned privately or by the state, province or municipality. - Land clearing All actions required to ensure that fire hazard conditions are minimized on all land; that rubble, dead and dry vegetation and waste material are removed - Land owner Any person (including the municipality, a company, close corporation or trust) in whose name the land is registered, or if such land has been purchased but not yet registered, such a purchaser.
 Also a person who has the right of ownership even though the land has not yet been registered, the purchaser.
-If the owner does not reside in South Africa or cannot be found, a representative will be regarded as the owner. - Land user Any person (including a company, closed corporation or trust) who is the owner of the land, or who leases the land or who has any legal right to use the land or the plants or other organic matter from the land, irrespective of whether that person lives on the property or not.
+If the owner does not reside in South Africa or cannot be found, a representative will be regarded as the owner. - Land user Any person (including the municipality a company, closed corporation, organisation or trust) who is the owner of the land, or who leases the land or who has any legal right to use the land or the plants or other organic matter from the land, irrespective of whether that person lives on the property or not.

-ManualThe removal of plant and other material by hand, with hand-held tools.clearingThe removal of plant and other material with mechanical equipment suchclearingas tractor driven lawnmowers or bush-cutters ('bossiekappers').
+Manual clearing The removal of plant and other material by hand, with hand-held tools.

-MunicipalA person, natural or juristic, who undertakes to execute a contractserviceawarded by the Overstrand Municipality under the terms and conditionsproviderstipulated in such contract.
+MechanicalThe removal of plant and other material with mechanical equipment such as tractor driven lawnmowers or bush-cutters ('bossiekappers')ClearingA person, natural or juristic, who undertakes to execute a contract awarded by the Overstrand Municipality under the terms and conditions stipulated in such contract.